istenith/webdevs-guide/README.md

 Just submit an issue or a pull request, thanks!

-Have a question that isn't answered or answer is unclear, submit an issue on github.
+Have a question that isn't answered or answer is unclear, submit an issue on GitHub.

 ## Philosophy

-One should know how to do it from scratch so that you aren't limited by libraries you use, and can do it by your own if needed.
+One should know how to do it from scratch so that you aren't limited by libraries you use, and can do it on your own if needed.
+Also in field as dynamic as **web development** where frame works come and go there has been a focus on using "standard" (passed by W3C) technologies than external libraries.

 ## Order